Sneha12c/Javascriptnotes/README.md

 # Javascriptnotes
-A repo to learn javascript
+A repo to learn javascript and python